NeuroTechAnalytics/TransformerCARE/README.md

 We compared the performance of the HuBERT model using different data augmentation techniques on the dataset.

-**Table 2: Effect of Data Augmentation Techniques on Model Performance**
+**Table 2: Performance comparison of HuBERT with different data augmentation techniques**

 | Augmentation Technique                | F1-Score | AUC    |
 |---------------------------------------|----------|--------|